-COURSE DESCRIPTION: This course explores the nature and scope of official statistics in accordance with international standards and provides a framework for tracing its development and role in the transformation of national statistical systems in Caribbean societies.
-As such, the course introduces students to the historical antecedents that facilitated the development of different national statistical systems in Caribbean societies.
+COURSE DESCRIPTION: This course explores the nature and scope of official statistics in accordance with international standards and provides a framework for tracing its development and role in the transformation of statistical systems in Caribbean societies.
+As such, the course introduces learners to the historical antecedents that facilitated the development of different statistical systems in Caribbean societies.
 It also examines critical issues pertinent to different criteria that impact the efficacy, effectiveness and efficiency of systems of official statistics within the Caribbean Region.
-The course also recognises the various stakeholders that produce and consume official statistics and strives to sensitise students about principal virtues that are deemed essential in optimising exchanges between the different stakeholders.
+The course also recognizes the various stakeholders that produce and consume official statistics and strives to sensitize learners about principal virtues that are deemed essential in optimizing exchanges between the different stakeholders.